-I rewatched this web series which you could find yourself and it’s about experience thing and led the main character to create and write on his blog.
+I rewatched this web series which you could find yourself and it’s about experience things and led the main character to create and write on his blog.
 I thought I was him for a second except the stories on the blog.
-His was all about sex experience in New York city, while me just a random thought to write about.
+His was all about sex experience in New York City, while I just a random thought to write about.

 At that age, we are curious about stuff.
 Our sex drive was getting high and true, some students getting pregnant or even make a sex tape.
 Sex education doesn’t mean you learn about how to have sex, but to prepare you with what would you do if you do it rather than scaring people with abortion video or an overdosed drug addict.

-In the end of the day, people would have sex, children grow up as new adult.
+At the end of the day, people would have sex, children grow up as a new adult.

 The big question of all the time;

-– Is it important to give a sex education to children?
+– Is it important to give sex education to children?
 If so why?

 It’s all about protection for children to know such things even they will find out sooner or later.

-– Is it important to share your sex life to public?
+– Is it important to share your sex life to the public?
 Blog or sex tape?

-It’s always about sizes, self preferances, styles and how many girls/ mens they had slept with.
+It’s always about sizes, self preferences, styles and how many girls/men they had slept with.

-– Is it true, people could just do sex without feeling even seeing and sharing some phisycal connection?
+– Is it true, people could just do sex without feeling even seeing and sharing some physical connection?